• Account

 The problem with so many people wanting to start niche sites is that they want to jump straight to step #3, without educating themselves first.

 Verdict: If you said you were a 4 or less in online marketing, go with freelancing.
 It’s much easier to market a freelancing business.
-We have hundreds of people in Location Rebel who have proved this.
+We have hundreds of people in Location Rebel Academy who have proved this.

 There is a caveat, though.
 A niche site can be a fantastic training ground to help you build this skill set.
 So I’m not opposed to people wanting to pursue freelancing, build a dedicated website for those services, and then also build a niche site on the side to slowly improve their online chops.